Adze1502/mwan/README.md

 This 1.4 version is compatible with OpenWrt AA and up.
 Version 1.5 is available at the openwrt/packages feed, but is not compatible with OpenWrt AA.

+Version 1.4-25 is the last 1.4 version and is no longer maintained.

 ## What is mwan3

 Mwan3 is a couple of lines of code that simplifies the usage of more (up to 250) WAN interfaces in OpenWRT.
 It is